 As a business you need a cash safety net.
-Here’s why and how much.
+Here’s why.

 Cashflow.
 It’s the lifeblood of all businesses.
 Over time, the amount of cash that flows into your business needs to be greater than the amount that flows out.